Gill family disappearance: Investigation

 During the investigation, authorities investigated leads in different Argentine provinces, as well as in Paraguay and Brazil, but to no avail.
 Among the different hypotheses, there was talk of a forced disappearance, a confrontation with a field owner and a sentimental conflict.
 Neither of these led to anything conclusive.
 They have not appeared in any registry, neither labor, immigration, educational or social security (although, in 2010, the Gills' names appeared on the enrollment for Universal Allocation Per Child, which was later found to be an error).

 In 2015, the new justice, Gustavo Acosta, and prosecutor Federico Uriburu decided to restart the investigation.
 Uriburu made the following statement:

 The aim was to give more prominence to the case, as well as to involve police officers to work on it.
-Investigations were carried out in the Cordobán town of Porteña, a town of a 5,000 inhabitants where a community of rural workers from Entre Ríos was formed, but no clues were found.
+Investigations were carried out in the Cordobán town of Porteña, a town of 5,000 inhabitants where a community of rural workers from Entre Ríos was formed, but no clues were found.
 In addition, a drone flew over the area in August 2015, photographing the La Candelaria estancia and surrounding fields in search of disturbed soil.
 An attempt was also made to find the aerial photos of the area in 2002, so they could compare them with the ones taken from the drone.

 In February 2018, yet another search operation was carried out on the estancia, following a lead provided by rural contractor Armando Nanni, who said he had seen Rubén Gill complaining about the wells that he had been ordered to dig on January 14, days before his disappearance.
 A water well was also inspected, where only remains of animal bones were found.
 Likewise, Nanni indicated the existence of a stream on the land, which will be addressed when the budget is approved by the judiciary.
 A team of firefighters investigated it and indicated that perforations had been made in it, since the terrain was removed.
-Rubén's brother, Osvaldo, and Margarita's mother, Adelia, demand that the basement of the estancia be investigated, since they alleged that Goette had covered it and built it upstairs.
+Rubén's brother, Osvaldo, and Margarita's mother, Adelia, demanded that the basement of the estancia be investigated, since they alleged that Goette had covered it and built it upstairs.